Peru's Castillo Comes Out Fighting After Impeachment Vote, Slams 'Institutional Crisis' - NewsBreak

 Peru's Castillo Comes Out Fighting After Impeachment Vote, Slams 'Institutional Crisis'

-Peruvian President Pedro Castillo on Tuesday rejected allegations of corruption and told Congress, which passed a motion to impeach him earlier this week https://www.reuters.com/world/americas/peru-congress-approves-impeachment-trial-against-castillo-2022-03-14, that all branches of government are in crisis right now.
-"Peru is going through an institutional crisis without precedent," Castillo said in a rare hour-long...www.ibtimes.com
+(Reuters) -Peruvian President Pedro Castillo on Tuesday rejected allegations of corruption and told Congress, which passed a motion to impeach him earlier this week https://www.reuters.com/world/americas/peru-congress-approves-impeachment-trial-against-castillo-2022-03-14, that all branches of government are in crisis right now.
+"Peru is going through an institutional crisis without precedent," Castillo said in a rare...www.usnews.com